ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-03-aws-cloudfront.md

 Use signed URLs for RTMP.
 Progressive Download can use a signed URL, user could use it to download the entire file which is sort of bad for some use cases.
 Use for marketing emails too.

-Use signed cookies for progressive downloads or smooth streaming, because there are tons of small files and signed URLs won't work.
+Use signed cookies for progressive downloads, smooth streaming or scenarios where you DON'T want the URL to change.
 Use for whole site authentication too.

+Use presigned S3 URLs when you aren't using CloudFront.

 Resticting users from going directly to S3 use Origin Access Identity (OAI) which is a CloudFront user you can give read access to the origin bucket.